Global buzzwords that will be buzzing in your ear in 2026

 Jayasundara calls this an example of fractured resilience — when a series of unfortunate events halts the ability to serve those in need.

-The medical issues he is focused on are not confined to Indonesia — kidney disease is also on the increase in parts of South America, Southeast Asia and East Africa.
+The medical issues he is focused on are in fact global — kidney disease is also on the increase in parts of South America, Southeast Asia and East Africa.

 And in a world of reduced foreign aid, help is not necessarily on the way.